-- 113 Thermal inactivation parameters z and D-values - 114 Microbial thermal inactivation calculations involve two values, the D-value and the z- - value.
+Thermal inactivation parameters - z and D-values

+15. Microbial thermal inactivation calculations involve two values, the D-value and the z-value.
 The D-value is a measure of the heat resistance of a microorganism.
-It is the - time in minutes at a given temperature required to destroy one-log (90%) of the - 117 target microorganism.
-The z-value is defined as the temperature change required to - 118 change the D-value by a factor of ten.
-The choice of a scientifically valid z-value and - a reference D-value is essential for safe processing of chilled food stored at reduced - oxygen levels, such as VP and MAP.
-The FSA recommends a thermal process to - 121 provide at least a six-log reduction in the spores of non-proteolytic C. botulinum in - the absence of other controlling factors. - 123 In the current FSA Guidelines (Food Standards Agency, 2017) the following - 124 statement is made:
+It is the time in minutes at a given temperature required to destroy one-log (90%) of the target microorganism.
+The z-value is defined as the temperature change required to change the D-value by a factor of ten.
+The choice of a scientifically valid z-value and a reference D-value is essential for safe processing of chilled food stored at reduced oxygen levels, such as VP and MAP.
+The FSA recommends a thermal process to provide at least a six-log reduction in the spores of non-proteolytic C. botulinum in the absence of other controlling factors.

-- "If heat treatment is to be used as the single controlling factor, the minimum heat - treatment that should be used to manufacture a chilled VP/MAP product is 90°C for - 127 10 minutes or equivalent achieved at the slowest heating point in the product." - 128 The equivalence table in the FSA guidance is calculated using a z-value of 10.0 - 129 Celsius degrees (C°) to calculate equivalent thermal processes to 90°C for ten - minutes for cooking temperatures between 90°C and 100°C based on Chilled Food - 131 Association (CFA) data (Chilled Food Association, 2006).
-A z-value of 9.0C° is used - to calculate equivalent thermal processes to 90°C for ten minutes for cooking - temperatures between 80°C and 90°C based on ACMSF data (ACMSF, 1992). - 134 A literature search by the FSA made available to the ACMSF (ACMSF, 2018) and - updated for the subgroup (VPMAP/12) highlighted a single key publication which - was an extensive review of the first order inactivation kinetics of non-proteolytic C. - 137 botulinum based on data from 46 papers which met the study criteria (Wachnicka et - 138 al., 2016).
-These studies were conducted in foods, laboratory buffer solution or - laboratory growth media over a heating range of 50°C to 95°C, using various - 140 recovery media.
-They found or derived 753 D-values (253 non-proteolytic Type B C. - botulinum and 375 non-proteolytic Type E, 65 non-proteolytic Type F and 60 non- - 142 proteolytic mixed Types).
-A total of 436 z-values were also collected from these - studies.
-The presence of lysozyme in the recovery media and the resulting biphasic - inactivation curve was accounted for by taking or deriving z-values for the heat - sensitive and heat resistant fractions separately. - 146 z-values - 147 The published z-values were modelled by Wachnicka et al. using a beta probability - density function to represent the uncertainty and were reported as a range around - mean values.
-They reported a mean z-value of 6.7C° (range: 4.4C° to 10C°) for - 150 spores recovered in the absence of lysozyme. - 151 The authors concluded that "A suitable z value of 6.7°C is indicated from the analysis - of the literature data (for recovery in the absence of lysozyme) and is consistent with - the z value of 7°C advocated by the Chilled Food Association, compared to the z - value of 9.2°C advocated by the United Kingdom Food Standards Agency (The z- - value used in both the ACMSF report (ACMSF, 1992) and FSA guidance (Food - 156 Standards Agency, 2017) is in fact 9.0C°.)
-A z-value of 7.0C° is also advocated by - 157 the European Chilled Food Federation (ECFF). - 158 In further work, Wachnicka et al. also derived an alternative z-value based on a - statistical analysis of the published D-value data for temperatures of 83°C and below - and concluded that "analysis of the reported D values ... indicates a z value of - 161 7.7°C". - The subgroup considered this work and found that there was insufficient evidence to - 163 change the current recommended z-value of 10.0C° used for calculation of - equivalent thermal processes above 90°C. However, there was sufficient information - 165 for the subgroup to consider z-values within the range of 6.7-7.7°C for calculation of equivalent thermal processes below 90°C. The equivalent time temperature combinations arising from a change in these values is included in Table 1.
+- 16. In the current FSA Guidelines (Food Standards Agency, 2017) the following statement is made: - 17.
+"If heat treatment is to be used as the single controlling factor, the minimum heat treatment that should be used to manufacture a chilled VP/MAP product is 90°C for 10 minutes or equivalent achieved at the slowest heating point in the product." - 18.
+The equivalence table in the FSA guidance is calculated using a z-value of 10.0 Celsius degrees (C°) to calculate equivalent thermal processes to 90°C for ten minutes for cooking temperatures between 90°C and 100°C based on Chilled Food Association (CFA) data (Chilled Food Association, 2006).
+A z-value of 9.0C° is used to calculate equivalent thermal processes to 90°C for ten minutes for cooking temperatures between 80°C and 90°C based on ACMSF data (ACMSF, 1992). - 19.
+A literature search by the FSA made available to the ACMSF (ACMSF, 2018) and updated for the subgroup (VPMAP/12) highlighted a single key publication which was an extensive review of the first order inactivation kinetics of non-proteolytic C. botulinum based on data from 46 papers which met the study criteria (Wachnicka et al., 2016).
+These studies were conducted in foods, laboratory buffer solution or laboratory growth media over a heating range of 50°C to 95°C, using various recovery media.
+They found or derived 753 D-values (253 non-proteolytic Type B C. botulinum and 375 non-proteolytic Type E, 65 non-proteolytic Type F and 60 non-proteolytic mixed Types).
+A total of 436 z-values were also collected from these studies.
+The presence of lysozyme in the recovery media and the resulting biphasic inactivation curve was accounted for by taking or deriving z-values for the heat sensitive and heat resistant fractions separately.